Is induction cooking better than gas?

 But where induction truly shines is in its precision.
 You not only get superior performance at the high end, but also at the low end: gas can not hold a low temperature uniformly for a long period of time.
 To do so, they have to cycle on and off because of their inability to work below a certain temperature.
 When you consider that natural gas burns at a temperature of about 3500F (from Wikipedia), you begin to see the problem.

-A quality induction burner, however, can hold any temperature at which it is set.
-So you can rest assured that a "Keep Warm" setting will do just that without the bottom of the pot scalding.
+A good quality induction burner, however, can hold any temperature at which it is set.
+So a "Keep Warm" setting will do just that without the bottom of the pot scalding.
+(Although "good quality" is key here, because inexpensive portable induction burners do not hold low temps very well.
+However, any full-sized induction cooktop or range should hold low temps steadily.)

 So yes, super fast water boiling is cool, but the ability to control at low temps is, for a serious cook, even cooler.